 Welcome to the secondary phase of Ark John Keats Academy.

-We opened to our first Y7 cohort in 2014 and now have 995 pupils in the secondary phase.
-All of our pupils study an academic curriculum, based around the English Baccalaureate.
+We opened to our first Y7 cohort in 2014 and now have over a thousand pupils in the secondary phase.
+All of our pupils study an academic curriculum based around the English Baccalaureate.

-We are delighted with our 2019 GCSE results which will place us as one of the top schools in the country for pupil progress (with an estimated Progress 8 of +0.9).
+We are delighted with our 2019 GCSE results which place us as one of the top schools in the country for pupil progress (with Progress 8 of +0.76).
 Our pupils demonstrated their ability to achieve the highest possible awards, including 61 grade 9s and 118 grade 8s (equivalent to the previous A* and upper A grades).

 We opened our 6th form in September 2019, offering a range of academic A-levels and Level 3 extended diploma qualifications.